geops/website/content/cases/calculation-municipal-contributions-lucerne/index.en.md

         Thanks to our experience and the use of standardised data formats, the project was completed with minimal effort and to the customer's complete satisfaction.
       title: More speed, fewer errors, satisfied partners
-    - orientation: column
-      text: Whereas previously a blank Excel spreadsheet was used at the start of the process, the new solution delivers a fully populated Excel spreadsheet as the result.
+    - text: Whereas previously a blank Excel spreadsheet was used at the start of the process, the new solution delivers a fully populated Excel spreadsheet as the result.
 We opted for Excel as the output format in order to give VVL the greatest possible flexibility for further evaluation.
 The